Jyotie/ecomdocs/source/integration.rst

 Integration in easy steps
 =========================

-Following are the Integration steps to be followed for eComtics product to be integrated with any eCommerce webapp.
-You can refer the next sections of the document to get more details about each of the step and how each of them can be achieved.
+The following are the Integration steps that must be followed to activate eComtics on your eCommerce site.
+You may refer to the next sections of the document to get more details about each of the step and how they can be achieved.

 * Set up an Account
 * Set up the Catalogue Access